JackMcClellan/Gauntlet-AI-SnapConnect/prd.md

 ## 🧠 RAG-Powered User Stories

-1. *"As a new homeowner, I want AI to suggest quick fix projects for my house based on what I’ve viewed and posted."*
+1. *"As a social media user, I want AI to generate engaging captions for my photos so I don't have to think of what to write."*
-2. *"As a handyman, I want AI to generate captions for my project videos that explain steps and materials used."*
+2. *"As a content creator, I want AI to automatically tag my posts with relevant keywords so my content is more discoverable."*
-3. *"As a user, I want to take a picture of a broken object and get repair suggestions with links to relevant tools or guides."*
+3. *"As a user browsing the discover feed, I want to search for content by typing topics like 'coffee' or 'workout' and find relevant posts."*
-4. *"As a DIY hobbyist, I want to get daily content ideas based on trends and my interests."*
+4. *"As someone sharing a story, I want AI to suggest different caption styles (casual, creative, professional) based on my content."*
-5. *"As a user, I want to receive relevant fix-it videos when I message someone about a problem."*
+5. *"As a user, I want to search through my friends' public content to find specific moments or activities we shared."*
-6. *"As a creator, I want to tag materials/tools in my posts and have AI suggest relevant alternatives or cost-saving options."*
+6. *"As a content consumer, I want the app to understand what I'm interested in and help me discover similar content from other users."*

 ---